nyashaushe/ruscles-website/IMAGE_UPDATES_SUMMARY.md

 # 🖼️ Portfolio & Blog Image Updates Summary

 ## Overview
-Updated all placeholder images in the portfolio and blog sections with relevant, high-quality images from Unsplash that match the context of Ruscles Investments' electrical and HVAC services.
+Updated all placeholder images in the portfolio and blog sections with relevant, high-quality images from Unsplash that match the context of Ruscle Investments' electrical and HVAC services.

 ## ✅ Portfolio Page Updates (`app/portfolio/page.tsx`)